I have named one of the chapters in my journal “Annoyances.”

 To Thine Own Self Be True

 Ridding myself of annoyances that I can avoid makes more sense than aggravating myself.
-Learning to live with those I cannot control makes more sense than fighting with them.
+Learning to live with those I cannot control makes more profound sense than fighting with them.
 In other words, I have to know when I can shift.

 I realize that a pilates session and an oil bath with lit candles wouldn’t relax me enough to stop feeling overly annoyed.
+It would be wrong for me to force myself into these practices just because they work for others.

 Additionally, I realize that I must stop overtaxing myself.
 I will try to downgrade and even delete some of my “to-dos” so that when I feel annoyed, I won’t overreact.